bradyclifford/bradyclifford.github.io/_posts/2015-05-07-Build-JavaScript.md

 ---
 layout: post
-title: "Building our JavaScript"
+title: "Task Runners and Building our JavaScript Code"
 category: JavaScript
 ---

-I attempted to convince the architecture committee at one of my jobs why we needed to build our JavaScript.
+No excuses now, every should be transpiling and building their web application.
 I put together a [slidedeck](http://www.slideshare.net/bradyclifford/building-javascript) that went through the whys and the benefits.
 [Take a look](http://www.slideshare.net/bradyclifford/building-javascript)...

 I based my slidedeck on the presentation [Peter Hunt](https://youtu.be/VkTCL6Nqm6Y) gave back in 2014.